thomasWeise/aitoa/book/structure/globalOptima/README.md

 If we apply an approximation algorithm, then we do not have the guarantee that the solution we get is optimal.
 We often do not even know if the best solution we currently have is optimal or not.
 In some cases, we be able to compute a *lower bound*&nbsp;$\lowerBound(\objf)$ for the objective value of an optimal solution, i.e., we know "It is not possible that any solution can have a quality better than $\lowerBound(\objf)$, but we may not know whether a solution actually exists that has quality&nbsp;$\lowerBound(\objf)$."
-This is not useful for solving the problem, but it can tell us whether our method for solving the problem is good.
+This is not directly useful for solving the problem, but it can tell us whether our method for solving the problem is good.
 For instance, if we have developed an algorithm for approximately solving a given problem and we *know* that the qualities of the solutions we get are close to a the lower bound, then we know that our algorithm is good.
 We then know that improving the result quality of the algorithm may be hard, maybe even impossible, and probably not worthwhile.
 However, if we cannot produce solutions as good as or close to the lower quality bound, this does not necessarily mean that our algorithm is bad.